brianstinehart/aroworkshop/_entries/99 Contributors.md

 is-parent: yes
 ---

+A big thank you to the team at Microsoft for providing the base content for us to work with.

-The following people have contributed to this workshop, thanks!
+The following people have contributed to this workshop.
+Thanks!

 <div class="github-contributors">
 {% githubauthor brianstinehart %}